robweber/vsmp-plus/README.md

 ## Find Timing
 Once the program was up and running, one thing that was very hit/miss was what exactly the input parameters should be for my desired effect.
 Did I want the video take days, weeks, months to display?
 What combination of increments and delays would get the effect I wanted?
 Using the Analyze menu item you can test parameters and see what happens with a given file, or set of files.

 By default the analyze program loads the current settings.
 These can be tweaked without altering the main player that is running.
 Using the inputs the video is analyzed and some information is displayed regarding projected play times.
 Tweaking the configuration values you can find the optimum settings to get your desired play time.
-Each will video will display separately, with a summary at the end.
-When looking at a whole directory the program will assume use the position of the currently playing file and analyze from this point forward.
+Each video will display separately, with a summary at the end.
+When looking at a whole directory the program will use the position of the currently playing file and analyze from this point forward.

 ## REST API